Medically reviewed by Drugs.com. Last updated on Nov 5, 2022.

 - Moderate or severe illness with fever—Your dose may need to be given at a later time.

 A nurse or other trained health professional will give you this vaccine.
-This vaccine is given as a shot into your muscles.
+This vaccine is given as a shot into one of your muscles, usually in the deltoid area (shoulder or upper arm).

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.